-We do not accept insurance and are considered an out-of-network provider.
+I do not accept insurance and am considered an out-of-network provider.
 If you have mental health insurance benefits, you may be eligible to submit a claim for reimbursement for out-of-network services.
-At your request, we can provide you with a statement of services, called a superbill, which you can submit to your insurance company for possible reimbursement.
-This does NOT guarantee reimbursement from your insurance.
+At your request, I can provide you with a statement of services, called a superbill, which you can submit to your insurance company for possible reimbursement.
+This DOES NOT guarantee reimbursement from your insurance.
 Policies and coverage vary widely, please contact your insurance company directly to verify your plan coverage.
-Visit our FAQ page to learn more about what to ask your insurance company.
+Visit the FAQ page to learn more about what to ask your insurance company.
 Insurance may reimburse a portion of the rate you pay.
 If you choose to use out of network benefits, you will need to be assigned a mental health diagnosis so that your insurance company can process the claims.
-Please be aware that you are still 100% responsible for payment at time of service.
+Please be aware that you are still 100% responsible for payment for your services regardless of insurance reimbursement.

-We reserve your session time just for you; without advance notice of cancellation, we are unable to offer that spot to other clients in need.
+I reserve your session time just for you; without advance notice of cancellation, I am unable to offer that spot to other clients in need.
 For this reason, cancellations are accepted without charge up to 24 hours prior to your session time.
-Please notify your therapist directly via phone or email.
+Please notify me directly via phone, text, or email.
 If you cancel less than 24 hours before your appointment, or you no-show your appointment, you will be charged for the session at full session price.
 Insurance benefits will not cover late cancel/no-show charges.

 "Good Faith Estimate"

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage, both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.